UK General Data Protection Regulations (UK GDPR) Privacy Notice

 We are committed to protecting the privacy and security of your personal information.
-This privacy notice explains how we collect your information, what personal information we collect and how we use personal information about you during and after your custom with us, in accordance with the General Data Protection Regulations (GDPR).
+This privacy notice explains how we collect your information, what personal information we collect and how we use personal information about you during and after your custom with us, in accordance with the UK General Data Protection Regulations (UK GDPR).

 Saxon Weald is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 Saxon Weald is a charitable Housing Association (community benefit society number 7971) with a registered office at 38-42 Worthing Road, Horsham, West Sussex, RH12 1DT.
 Saxon Weald trades under the trading names of Saxon Weald and Weald Living.

 For the purpose of the Data Protection Act (2018) Saxon Weald is registered as a data controller with the Information Commissioners Office with registration number ZA490750.